DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 capitalism turned away from the world in an era of war and disruption of trade into an aspiration to self-sufficiency whose symbol was national currency.
-On a much smaller scale community currencies of the LETS type reject money's capacity to link us to universal society in favor of local restrictions on exchange.[^20] Even Simmel believed that the dematerialization of money would reveal to us our dependence on society in the Durkheimian form of a singular state.
+On a much smaller scale community currencies of the LETS type reject money’s capacity to link us to universal society in favor of local restrictions on exchange.[^20] Even Simmel believed that the dematerialization of money would reveal to us our dependence on society in the Durkheimian form of a singular state.
 All we know now is that the